theNewDynamic/minjinlee.com/_events/irish-american-center-book-club.md

 ---

 A discussion of PACHINKO with Min Jin Lee, led by Rachael Gilkey.
-The event is free, but please reserve with the IAC.&nbsp;&nbsp;
+The event is free, but please reserve with the IAC.